conradakunga/Blog/_posts/2024-12-31-dependency-injection-in-c-net-introduction-and-basic-implementation.md

 There are two important points:

-1. The parameter `IOptions<Settings> settings` that we are passing isn't, in fact, the `Settings` class, as you might expect.
+1. The parameter `IOptions<Settings> settings` that we are passing isn't, in fact, the `GmailSettings` class, as you might expect.
 It is actually a generic interface of [IOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.options.ioptions-1?view=net-9.0-pp), for which `Settings` is the type we are passing.
-2. To get the actual `Settings`, we access the `Value` property of this parameter.
+2. To get the actual `GmailSettings`, we access the `Value` property of this parameter.

 Why, you might ask, do it this way?
-Wouldn't it be simpler to pass the `Settings` directly?
-The main reason is that while, in most cases, settings are loaded once and remain static until the application is reloaded, it is possible to have a situation where you want `Settings` to be loaded **each time** an API is accessed or a service is requested.
-Having the `Settings` passed as a class would not work here.
-But the .NET configuration mechanism supports this, and so in such a situation it will read the `Settings` from storage again.
+Wouldn't it be simpler to pass the `GmailSettings` directly?
+The main reason is that while, in most cases, settings are loaded once and remain static until the application is reloaded, it is possible to have a situation where you want `GmailSettings` to be loaded **each time** an API is accessed or a service is requested.
+Having the `GmailSettings` passed as a class would not work here.
+But the .NET configuration mechanism supports this, and so in such a situation it will read the `GmailSettings` from storage again.

 **At this point, we have implemented *dependency injection* for our settings.**